arassystems/pmmlc/README.md

 26)  sensor measurement  26

 ### Challenge
 A) Users are expected to train their algorithms using data in the file named train.txt.
 They must then evaluate  the  RUL  prediction  performance  on  data  provided  in  file  test.txt.
-The resulting RUL values must be in top three, to be awarded for the price.
+The resulting RUL values must be in top three, to be awarded for the prize.

 B) Candidates shall take the data in train.txt and delete column "unit number".
 Afterwards, an algorithm shall be applied to determine the several unit numbers from there behaviour (clustering).